Iranian women and Persian music: History and background

 The year 1989 brought the death of Supreme Leader Ayatullah Khumeni, who was replaced by Supreme Leader Ali Khameni.
-This coincided with the election of Pres.
-Akbar Hashemi Rafsanjāni, who was considered a “pragmatic conservative”.
+This coincided with the election of President Akbar Hashemi Rafsanjāni, who was considered a "pragmatic conservative".
 With this change in leadership, Iran experienced a loosening of restrictions, albeit accompanied by a continued resistance to Western influences, and in turn this led to a greater interest in learning traditional Iranian music.
 Traditional music ensembles were allowed, but women were still forbidden from solo singing for mixed audiences.
 In addition, the performance of more popular music was permitted; and the 1997 presidential election of reformist Muhammed Khatami restored music concerts and broadcasts.
 Women however continued to face performance restrictions, including the prohibition from singing on national TV.
 Performers, nevertheless, devised ways to circumvent some restrictions.
-These included the practice of “co-singing,” i.e. solo singing until government officials appear and then immediately switching to choral singing, as well as the tactic known as “peek-a-boo solos,” which consisting of performances of co- and choral singing with interjections of solo singing.
-Often “co and choral” singing with a soloist was so soft that it became no more than an accompaniment.
+These included the practice of "co-singing," i.e. solo singing until government officials appear and then immediately switching to choral singing, as well as the tactic known as "peek-a-boo solos," which consisted of performances of co- and choral singing with interjections of solo singing.
+Often "co and choral" singing with a soloist was so soft that it became no more than an accompaniment.

 The establishment of the Ministry of Culture and Islamic Guidance (1979) and with it the institution of mujāwwiz--the state-issued authorization for release or performance of music—has severely curtailed music recording and live performances.
-The development of the Internet however, has made virtual performances possible and established an “underground” dissemination of Iranian music, resulting in international recognition of these performers.
-To this end new terms have evolved for pop music, distinguishing legal from underground, alternative, urban.
+The development of the Internet however, has made virtual performances possible and established an "underground" dissemination of Iranian music, resulting in international recognition of these performers.
+To this end new terms have evolved for pop music, distinguishing legal music from underground, alternative, or urban styles.

 The 2005-2013 presidential term of conservative Mahmoud Ahmadīnijād resulted once again in movement toward more restrictions, including a ban on Western music.
 It was followed by a loosening of restrictions under moderate Pres.
 Hassan Rouhani (2013–21).
 Over time musicians have become more successful in their attempts to get around restrictions, facilitated by less scrutiny by the authorities.

 Ghashang Kamkar, the lone female musician in the family musical group The Kamkars, teaches both male and female students.
 Both Ghashang and Fātemeh Vā'ezi (better known as Parisa) have criticized the patriarchal power structure for its primitive treatment of female artists.